icub-tech-iit/test-skin-patches/README.md

 From the container shell, press **CTRL+D**.

 ### 🖥 Tested platforms
-We tested that the docker container run successfully on the following operating systems:
+We tested that the docker container runs successfully on the following operating systems:
 - Ubuntu 20.04

 ### 👨🏻‍💻 Maintainers